RobFirth/pyresid/index.rst

 Python tools for mining Protein Residues from Fulltext articles using PMC number, ePMC and PDB.
 Identify sentences in structural publications that refer to local features of a protein.

+Note: run `pyresid.check_PDB_IDfiles` the first time you import `pyresid` - this builds the local valid and pending PDB registry.

 .. toctree::
    :maxdepth: 2